m10x/midi2key-ng/README.md

 ## About

-Map Keys, Knobs and Sliders of your Midi Controller to Different Functions.
+Map Buttons, Knobs and Sliders of your Midi Controller to Different Functions.
 With GUI.
 Crossplatform for Linux, Windows and MacOS.

 ## Features
 Give your midicontroller the ability to: